nuxt/website-v2/content/en/guides/get-started/installation.md

 <base-alert type="info">

-Another way to get started with Nuxt.js is to use [CodeSandbox](http://template.nuxtjs.org) which is a great way for quickly playing around with Nuxt.js or sharing your code with other people.
+Another way to get started with Nuxt.js is to use [CodeSandbox](https://template.nuxtjs.org) which is a great way for quickly playing around with Nuxt.js or sharing your code with other people.

 </base-alert>

-## Requirements
+### Node & NPM

 [node](https://nodejs.org/en/download/) - at least v8.9.0